 - The non-volley zone is commonly referred to as “the kitchen.”

-- A ball contacting any line, except the non-volley zone line on a serve, is considered “in.”
+- A ball contacting any part of any line, except the non-volley zone line on a serve, is considered “in.”

 - A serve contacting the non-volley zone line is short and a fault.